Did you know that there is only one explicit (very clear and direct) requirement in the Bible about who God wants you to marry?

 - “A woman is bound to her husband as long as he lives.
 But if her husband dies, she is free to marry anyone she wishes, but he must belong to the Lord” (I Cor.
 7:39, NIV).

 - “A wife is bound to her husband as long as he lives.
 If her husband dies, she is free to marry anyone she wishes, but only if he loves the Lord.”
 (NLT)

 The italicized words present the requirement in two different translations:

 - “he must belong to the Lord” (NIV)

 - “only if he loves the Lord.”
 (NLT)

 The New Living Translation chose a practical application: “only if he loves the Lord.”
 The widow is only permitted to marry someone who loves the Lord.

-But how can you tell whether or not someone loves the Lord?
+How can you tell if someone loves the Lord?

 The New International Version, “he must belong to the Lord,” also raises a question about how to identify such a person.
 What kind of people (or potential mates) are those who belong to the Lord?
 What should we look for?